artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Store AIP location
 ++++++++++++++++++

-If the previous step and this step are configured, all AIPs will be sent to the selected storage location (unless you have included a custom processing configuration with the transfer that defines another location).
+Once the previous step is approved, the AIP can be automatically sent to a specified storage location by setting the preferred location.

 Options: